 6. Meat Stew (Pörkölt)

-If you’re looking for a dish that is especially savory and filling, this meat stew might be perfect for you.
-The stew is very versatile in that it can be made with any kind of meat you prefer.
-The meat is cooked with onions tomatoes, paprika and vinegar to make a delicious thick sauce that is served over noodles (Spätzle) You can add any type of vegetables you like.
+If you’re looking for something hearty and meaty this might be the dish for you.
+The stew is very flexible; you can use any kind of meat you like.
+The meat is cooked with onions, tomatoes, paprika, and vinegar to make a thick sauce that is served over noodles (Spätzle).
+You can add any vegetables you like.

 7. Sour Cherry Soup (Meggyleves)

 Sour cherry soup may sound strange if you’ve never heard about it before.
 Is it a dessert, or is it dinner?
-While this soup may seem like a dessert to non-Hungarians, you are actually meant to eat it before your main meal like any other soup.
+While this soup may seem like a dessert to non-Hungarians, you are actually meant to eat it before your main meal, like any other soup.
 It includes sour cherries, sugar, and sour cream.
-The sour cream is usually served on top and the soup itself is cold.
-For something different give this recipe a try.
+The sour cream is usually served on top, and the soup itself is cold.

 8. Jókai Bean Soup (Jókai Bableves)